thomheymann/stale-lru-cache/README.md

 ### `wrap(key, revalidate, callback)`

-Helper that simplifies the most common use cases.
+Helper used to simplify caching the response of an asynchronous operation.

 If an item with the specified key exists `callback` will receive its value immediately.
 Otherwise `revalidate` is used to fetch the initial value.
 If successful the item is cached and automatically revalidated when it becomes stale.